-AITP is a festival and platform for audio- visual art, film, performing arts and literature from the African continent and its diaspora in Latin America, Surinam, West Indies, Antilles, Europe and the United States.
+AITP is a festival and platform for audio- visual art, film, performing arts and literature from the African continent and its diaspora worldwide.
 With culture, community, education, and entertainment at its foundation, AITP is all- encompassing and serves as an axis in Amsterdam for film and performing art in the contemporary space of Europe and beyond.

 AITP aims to respond to the growing demand for educational tools and cultural programming that represent not only the local diversity but also the complex intercultural and transnational realities in which citizens have to live and function today.
 With an increasing African and African diaspora population in Europe it is essential to provide in the representation of diversity and offer multilayered narratives.
 AITP plays an important role in the imaging of groups in society, as well as on the identity formation and sense of belonging of citizens.
 We believe that images that present a more equal worldview can help to overcome stereotyping and generalization, and can result in an inclusive and balanced cultural ecosystem.

 AITP contributes to a broad view on the world and fellow citizens, and allows a deeper awareness of the importance of inclusivity, intercultural dialogue and understanding.